-14. Minor degree in a discipline:
+14. Academic Regulations for Minor degree:

-The concept of Minor degree is introduced in the curriculum of all B. Tech. programs offering a Major degree.
+The concept of Minor degree is introduced in the curriculum of all B.Tech. programs offering a Major degree.
 The main objective of Minor degree in a discipline is to provide additional learning opportunities for academically motivated students and it is an optional feature of the B.Tech.
 Program.
-In order to earn a Minor degree in a discipline, a student has to earn 18 extra credits (By studying FIVE theory & THREE laboratory courses or SIX Theory Courses) from the core courses of the minor discipline.
+To earn a Minor degree in a discipline, a student has to earn 18 extra credits (By studying FIVE theory & THREE laboratory courses or SIX Theory Courses) from the core courses of the minor discipline.